American Options with Last Exit Times: A Free-Boundary Approach: Introduction

+\item Finally, we derive a system of nonlinear integral equations that uniquely characterise both the value function and the free boundary, extending the classical early-exercise premium representation to this non-standard framework. \end{enumerate}

-The remainder of this paper is organised as follows: Section \ref{IFTHC5} is based on the published paper \cite{GapeevandLi2020} of the author and the result presented here contains extension by considering the payoff of conventional contingent claim.
-This section covers the solution for problem \eqref{VCIC1} as $T=\infty$.
-We begin by formulating the optimal stopping problem and its associated free-boundary problem in the form of ODE.
-After solving the ODE, we also proves its solution to be the smallest superharmonic function that dominates the gain function in Subsection \ref{TFBPC5}.
-The heart of this paper is Section \ref{ITFTHC5} which contains the unique pricing formula in Theorem \ref{MTLGB} for the option posed above.
-Furthermore, being confronted with the singularity of the partial derivative, it becomes challenging to justify the regularity of value function and the optimal stopping boundary.
-As a result of this, one can only derive the semi-continuity of the value function first; but fortunately, this is just enough to confirm the existence of the optimal stopping rule in Lemma \ref{tauDisoptimal}.
-The next focal point of this section is once again to justify the monotonicity of the boundary, which shall pave the way for us to address the problems caused by the singularity and then show the regularity of the value function and the boundary.
-To achieve this, the first thing we have to do is to pinpoint the stopping set by two crucial observations in Lemma \ref{SSINE} and Lemma \ref{TMOGIX} respectively: (i) the relative position of the free-boundary for pricing the American put option (which we take for granted) and the fixed level $L$ and (ii) the maximum of the gain function for any fixed time.
-Based on these observations and Assumption \ref{TMOHTC5} concerning the choice of parameters in problem \eqref{VCIC1}, we are able to present the monotonicity of the boundary in Proposition \ref{CORRLGB} and Proposition \ref{TFBPFC5BCL}.
+The remainder of this paper is organised as follows.
+By making use of the Az\'{e}ma supermartingale associated with $\theta$, we first reformulate problem \eqref{VCIC1} into a standard optimal stopping problem \eqref{OSPFL} and provide some useful properties of the Az\'{e}ma supermartingale in Section \ref{survival}.
+We then introduce the corresponding free boundary problem associated with \eqref{OSPFL} in Section \ref{TFBPC5} and study the structure of the continuation and stopping sets in Section \ref{TCASSC5}.
+As mentioned before, due to the singularity of the partial derivative of the gain function, it is difficult to verify the regularity of the value function and the optimal stopping boundary.
+As a result of this, we only derive semi-continuity of the value function in Lemma \ref{VILSCC5} which is enough to confirm the existence of the optimal stopping rule in Lemma \ref{tauDisoptimal}.
+We then establish the monotonicity of the boundary by comparing the level $L$ with the optimal stopping boundary of the {\it standard American put option} with the same strike price $K$, which paves the way for us to address the problems caused by the singularity and obtain the regularity of the value function and the boundary.
+In fact, depending on the relative position of $L$, we may require additional parameter assumptions, see Assumption \ref{TMOHTC5}, to ensure the monotonicity of the optimal stopping boundary.
+Finally, in Section \ref{TOSPRC5} we present our main result in Theorem \ref{MTLGB} where the \textit{early exercise premium} representation of the value function and a non-linear integral equation satisfied by the exercise boundary are obtained.